pankaj139/system-design-interview-solutions/video_streaming_system_design.md

 ### 🤔 Think About It

-1. **For Beginners:** Your video player buffers 30 seconds ahead.
+1. #### For Beginners Your video player buffers 30 seconds ahead.
 User's internet drops for 20 seconds.
 What happens?
 The video keeps playing from buffer!
 But what if it drops for 40 seconds?

-2. **For Intermediate:** Netflix must choose between H.264 (universal support, larger files) and AV1 (30% smaller, limited device support).
+2. #### For Intermediate Netflix must choose between H.264 (universal support, larger files) and AV1 (30% smaller, limited device support).
 You have 100 PB of video.
 H.264 → AV1 saves 30 PB storage.
 But 20% of users can't play AV1.
 What do you do?
-Calculate costs and trade-offs.
+Calculate costs and trade-offs

-3. **For Advanced:** YouTube processes 500 hours of video uploads per minute.
+3. #### For Advanced YouTube processes 500 hours of video uploads per minute.
 That's 30,000 hours/hour or 720,000 hours/day.
 Each video needs 10 quality variants × 2 codecs = 20 encodings.
 How many CPU cores needed to keep up with uploads in real-time?
 (Hint: 1 hour of video takes 24 CPU-hours to encode)

 ---